Altezzi/Indiwave/MANGAMD_INTEGRATION.md

 # MangaMD Integration

-This document describes the MangaMD integration features added to IndiWave.
+This document describes the MangaMD integration features added to indiwave.

 ## Overview